nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 8\. **Include Command Overview in Help Pop-Up**

   Currently, the pop-up that appears after using the `help` command only provides a link to the detailed user guide.
 Users are also required to copy the URL given, open a new browser and navigate away from the application to view the commands available.
-  We plan to include a command overview in the pop-up that will display a list of all available commands and their respective constraints.
+  We plan to include a Command Overview in the pop-up that will display a list of all available commands and their respective constraints.
 This will allow users to quickly view the commands available without having to navigate away from the application.

 9\. **Improve NRIC validation**